 Most employers have to buy worker's compensation insurance.
 To be covered by workers' comp, you must be an employee, injured while performing your job, or suffered an illness from your work environment.

-If you become injured at work, there are several things you should know about your worker's compensation case:
+If you become injured at work, there are several things you should know about your worker's compensation case.
+Check them out below.

 1. Report any Injury or Illness to your Employer